What types of plastic can be recycled?

 Rinse packaging – leftover food residue can ruin your recycling.

-Leave labels on but remove plastic film and chuck in your rubbish bin.
+Leave labels on but remove film tops from plastic pots and chuck in your rubbish bin.

 A-Z of recycling